sevuu/dotfiles2023/README.md

 # Description
 My dotfiles just in case I will ever need to reinstall my os.
-It's extremely messy and it's not anything special as I'm too lazy to tweak everything to its limits.
-This repo is mainly for my own usage, but I guess someone might find this useful so I will leave it as a public repository.
+This repo is mainly for my own usage, but I guess someone might find this useful so I will leave it as a public repository for now.
-I will try to keep this repo updated.

 # Screenshot
 ![image](https://cdn.discordapp.com/attachments/760585166833582151/1080946395172843656/image.png)